Spotlight Interview with Pastor Rob McClelland: Helping those affected by Hurricane Helene

 Rob McClelland: Well, so we’re in Hendersonville, North Carolina, right in the middle of Henderson County and just a cute little mountain town.
 People found out about it a few years ago, and so we’ve got a lot of people that were moving here from up north and down south to just spend some time in the mountains this fall, we usually have an influx of tourism that really boosts the economy in our town because of the change of seasons and they call it leaf season here, but the storm has utterly devastated that it’s impacted the economy.
 It has destroyed homes.

 There aren’t any hotel rooms to be had for people to come.
 Most of the Airbnb industry in this area is now housing families or insurance adjusters or government workers who are looking for places to stay while they’re here to help.
 So it has changed the community a ton already, but we’ve been blessed in a lot of ways when we look at some of the communities around us that have been just completely destroyed.
-And so we feel very blessed in that, but it’s given us a big opportunity to impact other communities and help I,
+And so we feel very blessed in that, but it’s given us a big opportunity to impact other communities and help.

 Carmen: Because I know what your voice ordinarily sounds like.
 I can make this observation about you and that is that you sound tired,